Wolfe-Jam/HEXTRA-3/vercel-trigger.md

 # Vercel Deployment Trigger

-This file was created to trigger a Vercel deployment for fixing the MailChimp API integration (v2.2.4).
+This file was updated to force a new Vercel deployment for the MailChimp API integration fix (v2.2.4).

+**Original Fix:** Convert MailChimp API endpoints from "rewrites" to "routes" with proper HTTP methods in vercel.json

-Timestamp: 2025-03-11 19:53
+Timestamp: 2025-03-11 20:36